Kaija Heitland and Indigenous Nouveau

 Let me introduce myself.

 My name is Kaija Heitland and I am a Métis woman living on Vancouver Island, on the traditional lands of the Cowichan tribes.
-I belong to the Cowichan Valley Métis Community, though am originally from Northern Ontario.
-The Métis side of my family comes from the Hodgson and Denault lines.
-My other lineages are Sami, Scandinavian and German, which I also have a deep respect for and connection to.
+I am a member of the Cowichan Valley Métis Community and I am a card-carrying citizen of MNBC (Métis Nation British Columbia.)

 I began my company, Indigenous Nouveau, as a platform to help to facilitate a greater visibility for my community and the Métis who reside in British Columbia, to showcase our unique beadwork and quillwork patterns, arts culture and history.
 We are experiencing a renaissance in both our appreciation and our approach to our traditional arts and I find that truly exciting.
 We, as a culture, are waking up and feeling our strength and vitality and it is wonderful to see that expressed in the art and music being created presently.